The Shade Loving Japanese Andromeda Mountain Fire

 Pieris japonica ‘Mountain Fire’ offers four seasons of interest in the garden.

-Planting: The best time of year to plant Mountain Fire Japanese andromeda is in the spring or fall, giving the roots time to establish before the onset of extreme hot or cold weather.
-Mountain Fire is a popular, widely available cultivar of Japanese Andromeda, but keep in mind that nurseries and garden centers typically have the best selection of plants in the springtime.
-If you wait until fall, the Mountain Fire cultivar may be sold out.
+Planting: The best time of year to plant Japanese Andromeda Mountain Fire is in the spring or fall, giving the roots time to establish before the onset of extreme hot or cold weather.
+Mountain Fire is a popular, widely available cultivar, but keep in mind that nurseries and garden centers typically have the best selection of plants in the springtime so shop early to avoid disappointment!

 Soil: Amend the soil with organic matter, such as compost, shredded leaves, or Leaf-gro®, to improve drainage and soil fertility.
 Ensure that the soil pH is slightly acidic, in the 5.0 to 6.0 range.
 Consider getting a soil test.